Collier's Encyclopedia

 Collier's Encyclopedia is a discontinued general encyclopedia first published in 1949 by P. F. Collier and Son in the United States.
 With Encyclopedia Americana and Encyclopædia Britannica, Collier's Encyclopedia became one of the three major English-language general encyclopedias.
 The three were sometimes collectively called "the ABCs".
 In 1998, Microsoft acquired the right to use Collier's Encyclopedia content from Atlas Editions, which had by then absorbed Collier Newfield.
 Microsoft incorporated Collier's Encyclopedia's content into its Encarta digital multimedia encyclopedia, which it marketed until 2009.

 Collier's Encyclopedia was an entirely new, 20 volume work, with the first volumes available in 1949 and all volumes published by 1951.
 It had more than 2,000 contributors, included 10,000 black and white illustrations, 96 pages of four-color illustrations, 126 colored maps and 100 black and white line maps.
 There were more than 400,000 index entries.
 Collier's Encyclopedia was printed with paper stock of top quality.
 The end sheets portrayed the development of civilization, and the cover stamping was 22-carat gold, with red panels on black.
 In 1962, Collier's Encyclopedia was expanded to 24 volumes.

 Collier's Encyclopedia, updated annually, was especially strong in its coverage of the arts and humanities, social sciences, geography and botany.
-Most articles in Collier's were signed, many by world-renowned scholars.
+Most articles in Collier's were signed, many by prominent scholars.
 William Terry Couch, Editor-in-Chief during the 1950s, sought to present multiple and varying perspectives on all controversial issues addressed in Collier's Encyclopedia and in its annual Year Book.
 Couch's editorial staff included David Crawford, managing editor; Louis Shores, library consultant and advisory editor; Robert H. Blackburn, consultant for Canada; and Joseph T. Gleason, Jr., consultant for schools.